opengamedata/opengamedata-unity/README.md

 m_Logger.BeginUserData()
 m_Logger.UserDataParam(...)
 m_Logger.SubmitUserData()
+m_Logger.UserData(...)
 ```

 ### Limitations

-Valid parameter types in OpenGameData are integer types, floating point values, strings,
+Valid parameter types in OpenGameData are integer types, floating point values, bools, strings,
 and `StringBuilder` instances.

-The maximum size of the event parameters for a single event is 4096 characters.
+The default maximum size of the event parameters for a single event is 4096 characters.
-The maximum size for `game_state` and `user_data` is 2048 characters each.
+The default maximum size for `game_state` and `user_data` is 2048 characters each.

 ### Firebase Analytics